15 Things to Know Before You Visit Benin: Voodoos and Voodon’ts

 Just roll with it, take it all in, and suspend your disbelief.
 You’ll enjoy it more that way!

-13. Try to Get to a Real Voodoo Ceremony
+13. Try to Experience to a Real Voodoo Ceremony

 Whilst you’re in Benin, you’ll have the opportunity to experience or witness voodoo first hand, from visiting the fetish markets to attending a ceremony.